mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string[]

-One or more organization- or project-level roles to assign to the MongoDB Cloud user.
+List that contains the MongoDB Cloud users in this team.

 ---